-Do you have lawn and landscaping projects that you want to get completed on your North Texas property but you haven’t gotten around to tackling them yet?
-The fall can be a great time to get work completed around your property.
+Do you have landscaping projects that you want to get completed but you haven’t gotten around to tackling them yet?
+Are you wondering "what kind of landscaping projects can I do in fall"?
+The fall can be a great time to get work completed around your property in North Texas.
 The cooler weather makes it less burdensome to work outdoors, the ground is often easier to dig thanks to some rainfall, and many professional landscapers have a little bit more availability in their schedule.

-With that in mind, here are 5 lawn and landscaping projects you might want to consider.
+With that in mind, here are 5 fall landscaping projects you might want to consider.

 Getting to the bottom of any lawn drainage issues you’re having at your North TX home is important.
 Whether you have standing water in areas of the property, mini mudslides (with water washing out landscaping), or lawn drainage problems with squishy grass that never seems to dry out, the key is to get to the bottom of what’s causing these issues.

-One of the reasons why it can be beneficial to tackle drainage concerns in the fall is that it typically rains more.
+One of the reasons why it can be beneficial to fix yard drainage concerns in the fall is that it typically rains more.
 You can make a point to really pay attention to where you’re having runoff issues and what areas of the property need to be addressed.

 There are different solutions for yard drainage depending upon your specific situation.
 If water runoff from your roof and gutters is causing problems, the solution might involve connecting pipes to your downspouts and diverting water away from your house.
 If water is pooling in a certain area of the property, then the solution might involve a French drain.
 With a proper diagnosis of issues the right solution can be put into play.